Skip to Main Content

 ANOTHER way we could limit our search would be to look at the limiters on the left-hand side under "Refine Your Search."
 There are options to limit by date or by the "content type" (article, book, etc.).

-The OneSearch Filter Panel, with arrows pointing to these two limiters: "Scholarly & Peer-Reviewed" and "Journal Article"
+Left panel on OneSearch results page, with arrow pointing to "Scholarly & Peer-Reviewed" and to "Journal Article"

 Once you've chosen your article